tfel-check

 outputoutput_validation_regex

-, which allows to specifiy a
+, which allows to specify a

 regular expression which shall validate the output of the command.
 The